 - Henry Goldman’s machine was patented and built in the 1890s.
 He named it the Arithmachine.

 - The Arithmachine was marketed to bookkeepers, accountants, and bankers.
 It was later used as the prototype for another adding device called the Golden Gem.

 Arithmachine of Henry Goldman

 Goldmann received quite a few US and foreign patents for Arithmachine and its successors — US patents №№ 624788, 617094, 669969, 669970, 681781, patents in Germany, Great Britain, Switzerland, etc.

-This small metal pocket calculator, with dimensions 4½” x 1½” x 3½” and weight about a pound, has nine columns of chains.
+This small metal pocket calculator, with dimensions 4½” x 1½” x 3½” and weighing about a pound, has nine columns of chains.
 The two rightmost are silver-colored, the next three copper-colored, the next three silver-colored, and the leftmost copper-colored.
-In back of the chains are nine numeral wheels with the digits from 0 to 9 on them.
+On the back of the chains are nine numeral wheels with digits from 0 to 9 on them.
 Digits are marked in red and in black on plastic strips to the right and to the left of the chains.
 A zeroing wheel is on the right side, with a release button below it for resetting everything to zero.
 A movable metal decimal marker is attached to the machine between the chains and the numeral wheels.
 The metal stand has a rubber covering along the two edges of its base.
 The black wooden case is covered with leather and lined with fabric-covered paper.

-Henry Goldman died on 28 February, 1912, in New York.
+Henry Goldman died on 28 February 1912, in New York.

 The image featured at the top of this post is ©G-Stock Studio/Shutterstock.com.